 - Hypothyroidism – This is due to thyroid hormone deficiency.
 This causes a lack of energy, mental dullness, obesity, and infertility.
-The best treatment for this health problem is the daily medication for the rest of your pet’s life.
+The best treatment for this health problem is daily medication for the rest of your pet’s life.

 - Epilepsy – This causes seizures in your pet.
 The disease is commonly manageable.
 However, there is no cure for it.
-Giving him a daily medication as part of health maintenance helps minimize your Puggle’s suffering.
+Giving him daily medication as part of health maintenance helps minimize your Puggle’s suffering.

 - Patellar Luxation – This knee problem is common to smaller dogs.
 This occurs when the knee cap, tibia, and femur are not in the proper lineup.
 This causes a limp or lameness in the legs.
 There is no medication to cure this disease.
-Performing a surgery will do the trick.
+Performing surgery will do the trick.